 In the clinical trial of 219 patients who received POMALYST alone (n=107) or POMALYST + low-dose dexamethasone (low-dose dex) (n=112), all patients had at least one treatment-emergent adverse reaction.

-In the POMALYST alone versus POMALYST + low dose dexamethasone arms, respectively, most common Grade 3/4 adverse reactions (≥15%) included neutropenia (47%, 38%), anemia (22%, 21%), thrombocytopenia (22%, 19%), and pneumonia (16%, 23%).
+- In the POMALYST alone versus POMALYST + low-dose dex arms, the most common Grade 3/4 adverse reactions (≥15%), respectively, included neutropenia (47%, 38%), anemia (22%, 21%), thrombocytopenia (22%, 19%), and pneumonia (16%, 23%).
 For other Grade 3 or 4 toxicities besides neutropenia and thrombocytopenia, hold treatment and restart treatment at 1 mg less than the previous dose when toxicity has resolved to less than or equal to Grade 2 at the physician’s discretion

-No formal drug interaction studies have been conducted with POMALYST.
 Pomalidomide is primarily metabolized by CYP1A2 and CYP3A.
 Pomalidomide is also a substrate for P-glycoprotein (P-gp).
-Coadministration of POMALYST with drugs that are strong inhibitors or inducers of CYP1A2, CYP3A, or P-gp should be avoided.
+Avoid the use of strong CYP1A2 inhibitors.
+If medically necessary to co-administer strong inhibitors of CYP1A2 in the presence of strong inhibitors of CYP3A4 and P-gp, reduce POMALYST dose by 50%.
 Cigarette smoking may reduce pomalidomide exposure due to CYP1A2 induction.
 Patients should be advised that smoking may reduce the efficacy of pomalidomide.

 USE IN SPECIFIC POPULATIONS